 Concurrent Enrollment: Students who pass the state certification can earn 9 hours of credit at some state colleges, if currently registered and enrolled with a minimum of 3 hours.
 Students must meet with the EMT Course Coordinator for college credit requirements and/or national certification.

-- MTech Emergency Medical Technician Program Certificate.
+- MTECH Program Certificate in Emergency Medical Technician

-- National EMT Certification
+- Prepares students to take the National EMT Certification exam

-- In addition, students will be required to finish ALL National testing and retesting within 120 days of the last day of the program.
+Students will be required to finish ALL National testing and retesting within 120 days of the last day of the program.
 There is both a written and practical test required by the NREMT.

 |Session||Location||Start Date||End Date||Start Time||End Time||Days|

-|Tuition||$360.00||All tuition and fees are due at the time of registration.|
+|total:||$918.00||All tuition and fees are due at the time of registration.|

 |Blood Pressure Kit||$35.00|